rgriscom/Open-Corpus-of-Asimjeeg-Datooga/README.md

 # Open-Corpus-of-Asimjeeg-Datooga
 Version: 0.01
-Last Updated: 2019-04-28
+<p>Last Updated: 2019-04-28
-This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License.
+<p>This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License.
 To view a copy of the license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode

 ## CONTENTS:
 1. Overview
-1.1 General Description
+<p><t>1.1 General Description
-1.2 Language Description
+<p>1.2 Language Description
-1.3 Organization of the Corpus
+<p>1.3 Organization of the Corpus
-1.4 Development of the Corpus
+<p>1.4 Development of the Corpus
-1.5 How to Download the Corpus
+<p>1.5 How to Download the Corpus
-1.6 How to Use the Corpus
+<p>1.6 How to Use the Corpus
-1.7 Restrictions on use of the corpus / Creative Commons License
+<p>1.7 Restrictions on use of the corpus / Creative Commons License
-2. Contact Information
+<p>2.
+Contact Information

 ## Section 1: OVERVIEW